 Be very careful not to introduce dependencies between generated and non-generated objects into your dynamic model.
 If generation strategy Delete is used, your system might try to delete the generated object while it is in use by a non-generated object.

 For example, using a generated table in a process action like Open document will lead to the message "Object in use" during generation.
 The Delete generated objects procedure will try to remove the table used by the non-generated process action.

 Problems like these can be solved using the Fully managed generation strategy.

-Using the Dynamic model screen, the model of an application can be modified via so-called Control procedures containing SQL code.
+With dynamic modelling, the model of an application can be modified via Control procedures containing SQL code.

 menu Enrichment > Dynamic model > tab Control procedure > tab Dynamic model